-In September 2021 we will expect:
+In September 2023 we will expect:

 - Most students to choose either 3 A Levels, or 2 A Levels and 1 Level 3 course and continue these for 2 years.
 In addition, they will take one subject from Block X - see page 33 for more information about these subjects. - Some students opting for Further Mathematics will take 4 A Levels.
-These will continue for two years.
+These will continue for two years. - Further Mathematics must be taken with Mathematics.

-In Year 12, students will have 9 hours per subject per cycle and at least 1 ILC per subject.
+In year 12, students will have 9 hours per subject per cycle and at least 2 ILCs per subject.

-They will also have at least 1 Sixth Form Studies lesson per cycle.
-Mock exams will feature in the year 12 summer term but lessons will continue past May half term, allowing for more teaching.
+They will also have at least 2 Sixth Form Studies lesson per cycle.
+Mock exams will feature in the year 12 spring term but lessons will continue past May half term, allowing for more teaching.

-POST-16 COURSES CHOICES FOR 2021-22
+POST-16 COURSES FOR 2023-24

 Choose your courses depending on your pathway.
-Pick only one course in a block.
+Pick only one course in each block.